tigerfurry/TowerUnite-notebook/trivia-questions_and_answers-20240423.md

 - Half-life and Counter Strike

+### Q: Which of following is rude and dishonorable by Klingon standards?
+- **Correct Answer:** Taking his D'k tahg
+- Insulting and laughing at him at the dinner table
+- Reaching over and taking his meal
+- Punching him and taking his ship station position

 ### Q: Which of his six wives was Henry VIII married to the longest?
 - **Correct Answer:** Catherine of Aragon
 - Anne Boleyn